dart-lang/homebrew-dart/README.md

 To use the specific version in your IDE or in scripts use the SDK you find under `/usr/local/opt/dart@2.8/libexec`.

-It is supported to installing multiple dart versions in parallel.
-The `dart` executable in `PATH` will continue to link to the `dart` or `dart-beta` formulae.
+It is supported to install multiple dart versions in parallel.
+The `dart` executable in `PATH` will continue to link to the `dart` or `dart-beta` formula.
 Installing `dart@2.8` alone doesn't add the `dart` executable to the user `PATH`.

 ## SDK path